We are retaining our Neutral recommendation on CF Industries.

 Deerfield, Illinois, is one of the largest manufacturers and

-distributors of nitrogenous and phosphatic fertilizer products in
+distributors of nitrogenous fertilizer and other nitrogen products

-fertilizer business are ammonia, granular urea, urea ammonium
+are ammonia, granular urea, urea ammonium nitrate solution (UAN)

 CF Industries is a leading nitrogen fertilizer producer in North